13 Ways Anthony Bourdain Changed How the World Eats

 Not only did Bourdain have a deep appreciation for good food (to say the least), but he also understood the power of sharing a meal.
 In Vietnam and Mexico, for instance, the amount of time it takes just to pull a meal together is a strong bonding experience in and of itself, he wrote in A Cook’s Tour.
 “Meals make the society, hold the fabric together in lots of ways that were charming and interesting and intoxicating to me,” he wrote.
 “The perfect meal, or the best meals, occur in a context that frequently has very little to do with the food itself.”

 There’s something exciting about tasting exotic ingredients or a creative take on classic dishes, but Bourdain never claimed that food needs to be complex be worth eating.
 “Good food is very often, even most often, simple food,” he wrote in Kitchen Confidential.
-Learn the 8 things celebrity chefs look for in a restaurant.
+Here are all the other times Bourdain kept it refreshingly real.